 In addition, the Freeport-McMoRan Supplier Code of Conduct sets forth our expectations for our supply chain partners in areas such as safety, respect for human rights, anti-corruption, community and environment.
 These policies, along with external standards and initiatives, form the overall framework that guides our sustainability programs.
 Supporting this framework are internal governance and management systems that detail how we operate.

-Freeport-McMoRan has a long history of robust sustainability programs and is continuously striving to embrace evolving stakeholder expectations and implement best practices.
-This year’s report marks our 19th year of reporting on our sustainability progress.
+FCX has a long history of robust sustainability programs and is continuously striving to embrace evolving stakeholder expectations and implement best practices.
+This year’s report marks our 20th year of reporting on our sustainability progress and our first year reporting in alignment with SASB.

 For more information on our sustainable development program visit our website fcx.com/sustainability.